 But, there is one BIG problem.

-Most of the content brands publish today is text heavy – ebooks, long form blog posts, whitepapers, guides etc. While there is still inherent value in producing and distributing these assets, the truth is, the attention span of your audience is getting shorter.
+Most of the content brands publish today is static – ebooks, long form blog posts, whitepapers, guides etc. While there is still inherent value in producing and distributing these assets, the truth is, these assets often get downloaded and ignored.